Before painting a custom car, please read the iRacing.com Custom Paint Policy

 - The cars can be 1024 x 1024 or 2048 x 2048 pixels in size.
 The suits and helmets are 512 x 512.
 If they are the wrong size they are ignored.

-A custom texture will be loaded and used even when loading older replays that were made before the custom texture was added or changed.
+- A custom texture will be loaded and used even when loading older replays that were made before the custom texture was added or changed.
+Likewise, custom paints are not saved with replays.

 - Custom textures are not automatically uploaded, downloaded, transferred, mailed, delivered, etc, in any way. iRacing.com isn't responsible for the content of a texture created by our customers.

-The only way for other racers to see your custom paint scheme is for them to have your TGA in their documents\folder.
+- The only way for other racers to see your custom paint scheme is for them to have your TGA in their documents\iRacing folder.
 If other racers don't have your TGA, then they will see the car you currently have painted on the iRacingUI's pattern system.
-Please make sure to continue to create a paint scheme in the built-in pattern system so that people who don't want or desire custom paint schemes won't see white, unpainted cars.
+If you use a custom scheme, please make sure to also create a paint scheme in the built-in pattern system so that people who don't want or desire custom paint schemes won't see white, unpainted cars.
+Creating one in the same color can help in situations where you may be referred to by car color.

 - Each file has 2 layers dedicated to showing where we stamp car numbers and car sponsors.
 These blocks are for informational purposes only to give the artist some idea of where those items are placed by our stamping system.
 Please note that the sponsors included in our sponsor system won't be included on a custom texture.
 This includes club logos.

-The Dallara has several 1-pixel blocks on the upper left of the texture.
-These blocks are used to determine the color of the mirrors, the underside of the wings, etc. These areas are numbered on the template and I have a note embedded into the PSD file noting where the colors are assigned on the model.
+- Some cars have several 1-pixel blocks in the corners of the textures.
+These blocks are used to determine the color of the mirrors, the underside of the wings, and other special components on some cars.
+These areas are numbered on the template and have a note embedded into the PSD file noting where the colors are assigned on the model.